Chronic Pain Clinic

 We take a trauma-informed approach to chronic pain treatment, recognizing that trauma may be one of several contributing factors, not the sole cause.
 Therapy is offered in a safe, supportive, and collaborative environment, where emotional connections to symptoms can be explored at a pace that feels manageable.
 When appropriate, we integrate evidence-based therapies such as Emotion-Focused Therapy (EFT) and Cognitive Processing Therapy (CPT) to help process unresolved emotions, develop perspective, reduce nervous system hyperarousal, and support recovery.

-Identifying a mind–body or neuroplastic basis for symptoms is a critical step toward recovery.
-When pain and physical symptoms are understood as brain-generated rather than structurally driven, clients can engage in treatment from a place of greater safety, confidence, and optimism.
-Research has shown that recognizing symptoms as arising from reversible neural processes allows therapy to focus on retraining sensitized pain pathways, reducing fear-based responses, and addressing the emotional and physiological factors that sustain a heightened threat state.9
+Recognizing when persistent symptoms are being maintained by neuroplastic or mind-body processes can open the door to meaningful recovery.
+When pain and physical symptoms are understood as brain-based rather than the result of ongoing tissue injury, clients can being engaging in treatment from a place of greater safety, confidence, and optimism.
+Research suggests that understanding symptoms as arising from reversible neural processes allows therapy to focus on retraining sensitized pain pathways, reducing fear-based responses, and addressing the emotional and physiological factors that sustain a heightened threat state.9

-This understanding forms the foundation of the neuroscience- and trauma-informed interventions offered at Toronto Brain Health.
-Treatment may include an individualized combination of Pain Reprocessing Therapy (PRT), Cognitive Behavioural Therapy (CBT), Cognitive Processing Therapy (CPT), mindfulness-based approaches, and Emotion-Focused Therapy (EFT).
+This understanding provides the foundation for the neuroscience- and trauma-informed care offered at Toronto Brain Health.
+Treatment is guided by individualized clinical formulation and may include a tailored combination of Pain Reprocessing Therapy (PRT), Cognitive Behavioural Therapy (CBT), Cognitive Processing Therapy (CPT), mindfulness-based approaches, and Emotion-Focused Therapy (EFT).

-We work within a multidisciplinary, biopsychosocial framework, collaborating with referring physicians, allied health professionals, and medical specialists to ensure coordinated, comprehensive care tailored to each client’s unique presentation.
+We work within a multidisciplinary, biopsychosocial framework, collaborating with referring physicians, allied health providers, and medical specialists to ensure coordinated care that remains aligned with each client’s clinical formulation.

 blank